 Charles Ziegler has facilitated startup finance and direction for many successful technology companies, including Zeta, Verseon, and Oolu Solar.
 He has a Bachelors in Chemistry from Reed College, and previously has worked in financial derivatives, hedge fund management, and internet companies.
 Charles lives in the Bay Area with his wife and has one daughter who is an advertising executive.
 He spends his time practicing and playing the banjo.

-Thomas English, PhD in engineering and an expert on high-level spent nuclear fuel, who has worked with Carnegie Mellon, Caltech, NASA’s Jet Propulsion Lab, and the EPA.
+Thomas English has a doctorate degree in electrical engineering and is an expert on high-level radioactive waste.
+Dr. English studied and was a professor at Carnegie Mellon, Caltech, NASA’s Jet Propulsion Lab.
+He also worked with the EPA and several defense corporations.
 He has advised the White House Office of Science and Technology Policy across four Presidential administrations, advised the Government of Sweden, and was the architect of the California Clean Air Act, among other achievements.